Kr1s7on/KRYJ-Hotel/README.md

 | Yu En       | Facilities, Facilities Form      |
 | Rui Xuan    | Dine, Restaurant Form   |

-## Latest Updates

-The project has been optimized and cleaned up for the Early Admissions Exercise festival showcase:
-- Standardized CSS and removed redundancies
-- Fixed JavaScript validation issues
-- Improved mobile responsiveness
-- Enhanced cross-browser compatibility
-- Organized code structure for better maintainability

 ## Languages & Frameworks Used

 This project utilizes a variety of languages and frameworks to enhance user experience and simplify development: